Roadmap to Reopening

 - Any adult who fails screening or becomes ill during the day will need to leave immediately.
 If they cannot leave immediately, they will be isolated in a designated location until arrangements can be made for departure.

 - We have implemented a new Badge System across campuses.
-Each morning all faculty and staff will swipe in and be prompted to answer above screening questions upon arrival.
+Each morning all faculty and staff will swipe in and be prompted to answer the screening questions below upon arrival.

 - Campus Managers are assigned to provide additional verbal health screening checks to each faculty and staff member on campus.